stratosphereips/StratosphereLinuxIPS/docs/usage.md

 We use two variables for logging, ```verbose``` and ```debug```, they both range from 0 to 3.

-Defaut value for both of them is 1
+Default value for both of them is 0

 To change them, We use ```-v``` for verbosity and ```-e``` for debugging